-CDCC performs daily stress testing, which includes Clearing Member exposures as well as the margin collateral that is provided to cover IM and Clearing Fund requirements.
-The stress testing program is governed by the stress testing framework, which defines the various scenarios used for testing, the daily revision against available financial resources as well as the monthly stress testing adequacy process that assesses its effectiveness and appropriateness.
+In addition to the stress tests designed to capture extreme but plausible market conditions, additional scenarios are performed in order to monitor the risk exposure across all Clearing Members.
+The stress testing program is governed by the stress testing framework, which defines the various scenarios and the assumptions, the daily revision against available financial resources as well as the monthly stress testing adequacy process that assesses its effectiveness and appropriateness.

 The stress testing results are consolidated and reported to the various committees (RMC, RMAC and the Board of Directors).
 CDCC regularly reviews and validates its credit risk management, including the stress testing program at least annually, or more frequently if required.